ecrcentral/logo/README.md

 ## Winner

 ECRcentral logo competition is the winner is Anne Martin a postdoc at the University of Oregon.
-Find high resolution verions of logo **[here](winner/)**
+Find high-resolution versions of the logo **[here](winner/)**

 <img src="https://ecrcentral.org/images/ecrcentral-logo.svg"/>